thorinaboenke/surveytool/README.md

 This app got created as a coding challenge during a weekend following a job interview for a developer position. https://survey-t.herokuapp.com

-## Choosing a task 🤔
+## Chose a task 🤔

 1. Self Checkout App
 2. Hot Deals Platform
 3. Survey Tool ✅

-and Create a minimum viable product
+and create a minimum viable product:

 - Functionality
 - Design